-R. F. HENRY GAGE HT Flooding Impacts (FEET NGVD29) 122 Flooding of agricultural land begins 127 Widespread flooding of farmlands and of some homes and trailers along the river occurs.
+(Feet NGVD29) Flooding Impacts 122 Flooding of agricultural land begins 127 Widespread flooding of farmlands and of some homes and trailers along the river occurs.
 132 Portions of Benton begin to flood.
 Numerous house trailers along the river become flooded if not moved to higher ground.
-134 Portions of Autaugaville begin to flood.
-In addition sections of the western railway of Alabama Railroad begin to flood at this level.
-At 135 feet NGVD29 considerable flooding occurs in Benton.
-138 There is considerable flooding in Autaugaville.
-In addition most of Benton is flooded at this level.
+134 Portions of Autaugaville and sections of the western railway of Alabama Railroad begin to flood.
+135 Considerable flooding occurs in Benton.
+138 There is considerable flooding in Autaugaville and most of Benton is flooded at this level.

-V - DATA COLLECTION AND COMMUNICATION NETWORKS
+5 - DATA COLLECTION AND COMMUNICATION NETWORKS

 5-01.
-Hydrometeorological Stations.
+Hydrometeorologic Stations.

 a.
 Facilities.
 Management of water resources requires continuous, real-time knowledge of hydrologic conditions.
-The Mobile District contracts out the majority of basin data collection and maintenance to the U.S. Geological Survey (USGS) and National Weather Service (NWS) through cooperative stream gaging and precipitation network programs.
+The Mobile District contracts out the majority of basin data collection and maintenance to the USGS and National Weather Service (NWS) through cooperative stream gaging and precipitation network programs.
 The USGS, in cooperation with other federal and state agencies, maintains a network of real-time gaging stations throughout the ACT Basin.
 The stations continuously collect various types of data including stage, flow, and precipitation.
 The data are stored at the gage location and are transmitted to orbiting satellites.
 Figure 5-1 shows a typical encoder with wheel tape housed in a stilling well used for measuring river stage or lake elevation.
 Figure 5-2 shows a typical precipitation station, with rain gage, solar panel, and Geostationary Operational Environmental Satellite (GOES) antenna for transmission of data.
-The gage locations are discussed in Chapter VI related to hydrologic forecasting.
+The gage locations are discussed in Chapter 6 related to hydrologic forecasting.